 Class Description Insider?
-Impaired Treatment 1 Alcohol, Tobacco, Tax and Trade Bureau No Impaired The TTB Allowed Claim will be paid as a secured claim to the extent funds are available from the Liquidation Fund (not the Rivero Payment) in accordance with their lien rights.
+Impaired Treatment 1 Alcohol, Tobacco, Tax and Trade Bureau No Impaired The Debtor believes the TTB Allowed Claim is unsecured.
+Nonetheless, to the extent it is determined to be secured, it will be paid from the Liquidation Fund (not the Rivero Payment) in accordance with their lien rights.
 Otherwise they will be paid as a priority tax claim pursuant to Section 507 of the Code.